defano/wyldcard/README.md

   "Stinky!"
 ```

-HyperCard supported a soft-wrap character (`¬`) that could be used to break a long statement across multiple lines.
-To simplify data entry, this application also supports using the pipe character (`|`) for this purpose.
-Both symbols must be immediately followed by a carriage-return to be valid.
+That said, HyperCard supports a soft-wrap character (`¬`) that could be used to break a long statement across multiple lines.
+To simplify script entry, this application also supports using the pipe character (`|`) for this purpose.
+Either symbol must be immediately followed by a carriage-return to be valid.
 For example:

 ```
 answer "This is totally acceptable!" |